yuk1i/Database-2022F/README.md

 ### Tips

-Please create database with `UTF8` encoding and `en_US.UTF8` locale, or you may encounter ordering bugs.
+Please create database with `C` encoding and `C` locale, or you may encounter ordering bugs.

 See: https://github.com/NewbieOrange/SUSTech-SQL-Project2-Public/issues/88